Risa Hontiveros: House of Representatives (2004–2010)

 Hontiveros first entered politics as the third nominee of the Akbayan party-list in the 2004 national elections.
 She was one of the prominent opposition figures during the Gloria Macapagal Arroyo administration, especially throughout the height of the Hello Garci controversy.
+In October 2005, Hontiveros filed a case with the aim of ending the series of police brutalities conducted by Arroyo's government.

 During International Women's Day in 2006, she was arrested and brought to Camp Karingal in Quezon City without a warrant by civilian-clothed government agents of President Gloria Arroyo.
-Various lawmakers, including Senator Miriam Defensor-Santiago, have called the arrest as illegal.
+Various lawmakers, including Senator Miriam Defensor-Santiago, have called the arrest illegal.
 Hontiveros was later released after public outrage and criticisms against the Arroyo administration.

 In 2007, Hontiveros urged the Ombudsman to inhibit during the NBN–ZTE deal corruption scandal case.
 The case exposed an overpriced contract signed by the Arroyo government with China's ZTE Corporation, amounting to at least $130 million in kickbacks.
 Arroyo's husband, Jose Miguel Arroyo, and Commission on Elections chair Benjamin Abalos were also found to have been involved in bribery.
 Hontiveros, as House deputy minority leader, criticized the government and called for the controversial deal to be cancelled.
 Because of the revelations, Arroyo later scrapped the deal.
 On the same year, Hontiveros called on the House leadership to launch an investigation on the alleged distribution of 'cash gifts' given by the Arroyo government to congressmen.
 The public funds were reportedly used as Arroyo's bargain to block impeachment.

 In 2008, Hontiveros exposed that under the Arroyo government's 18 "agribusiness" deals with China in 2007, at least one million hectares of Philippine forest land territories would be leased to China for 50 years, an unprecedented violation of the Constitution and the country's national integrity.
 Hontiveros also criticized President Arroyo's Joint Marine Seismic Undertaking (JMSU) agreement, wherein 148,886 square kilometers of Philippine maritime territory would be interfered and exploited by China.
 Due to the revelations, the Chinese "agribusiness" deals were later cancelled while the JMSU was not renewed by the government, and later declared as void and unconstitutional by the Supreme Court of the Philippines.